patrickjuchli/basic-ftp/README.md

 Create a client instance.
 Configure it with a timeout in milliseconds that will be used for any connection made.
 Use 0 to disable timeouts, default is 30 seconds.
 Options are:

-- `allowSeparateTransferHostIP (boolean)`, the FTP spec makes it possible for a server to tell the client to use a different IP address for file transfers than for the initial control connection.
+- `allowSeparateTransferHost (boolean)`, the FTP spec makes it possible for a server to tell the client to use a different IP address for file transfers than for the initial control connection.
 Today, this feature is very rarely used.
 Still, the default for this is set to `true` for backwards-compatibility reasons.
 If you experience any issues with NAT traversal in local networks or want to provide more security and prevent FTP bounce attacks, set this to `false`.

 `close()`